 7. Select two alternatives for each course you want in case you do not get in to the courses you would like to take.
-You may wish to ask your Resident Director for suggestions and advice.
-E-mail your alternative courses to the UEA Study Abroad office with the following information so that he/she can check to see what courses have space left.
+E-mail your alternative courses to the on-campus coordinator with the following information so that he/she can check to see what courses have space left.